mwpeltzer/train-scheduler/README.md

-# train-scheduler
+# Train-Scheduler

-Synopsis: This web application will allow user to create a schedule for train arrivals - it allows the user to input a start time and also duration of time of for the train ride and will then use the current time to calculate a response with regards to when the next train arrives.
+## Summary

+A functional app that can be used to creat a schedule of train names, destination, frequency, next arrival and how soon until the next arrival

+## How To Use The App

+- Upon page load, name your train

+- List the destinatin of your train

+- Specify the first train time

+- Input the freguency that your train runs

+## Requirements

+- When adding trains, administrators should be able to submit the following:

+- Train Name

+- Destination

+- First Train Time -- in military time

+- Frequency -- in minutes

+- Code this app to calculate when the next train will arrive; this should be relative to the current time.

+- Users from many different machines must be able to view same train times.

+## Technologies Used

+- Firebase

+- Javascript

+- CSS

+- Bootstrap

+- HTML

-Code Example:  This code shows an the calculations that will generate the time schedule:
+## Code Example:  This code shows an the calculations that will generate the time schedule:

 var diffCalc = moment().diff(moment.unix(firstTrain), "minutes");